-- Pixel depth (8-bit, 12-bit, 16-bit, if supported by camera) - Color (On/Off) - Bayer method (Disabled, Nearest neighbor, Simple, Bilinear, HQ Linear, Edge Sense, Gray) - Factors for white balance (Red, Green, Blue) - "Balance" button for performing automatic white balance - "Equalize" button for setting all colors to 100% - Freeze (display switched off while acquisition continuous, for test purposes)
+- Pixel depth (8-bit, 12-bit, 16-bit, if supported by camera) - Color (On/Off) - Bayer method (Off, Bilinear, HQ Linear, Gray) - Factors for white balance (Red, Green, Blue) - "Balance" button for performing automatic white balance - "Equalize" button for setting all colors to 100% - Freeze (display switched off while acquisition continuous, for test purposes)

 In addition the number of transferred frames is displayed as well as the number of eventually lost frames.
 A frame loss may happen for example in case of an insufficient network bandwidth or if the network connection gets interrupted for a short time or in case of other network failures.

 Further the number of resent network packets is displayed.
 The second number is the last resent packet number and the first number indicates the total number of resent packets.

-5.3 Gain
+4.5 Gain

-The gain panel allows for adjusting gain and Autogain with the following controls:
+The gain panel allows for adjusting gain with the following controls:

 The default gain setting is "0" dB.
 You may change the gain up to 6 dB (or higher) in steps of $1/10^{\text{th}}$.
 Note that the dark offset will increase and dynamic range will not be improved.
 Please note that noise also is amplified.
-For good image quality do not increase gain more than 6 dB; higher Gain is possible but performance is not specified!
+For good image quality do not increase gain more than 6 dB; higher Gain is possible but not specified!

-5.4 Offset
+4.6 Offset

 Dark level offset adjustment is possible.
 When 8 Bit are transmitted it can be changed from 0 to 255.
-Please note that factory adjustment is optimized for S/N ratio and sensitivity.
+Please note that factory adjustment is optimized for DR and sensitivity.
 You may lose dynamic range.
 Alter only if you operate at high temperatures like +40 °C.